IuAyala/Self-Driving-Cars-Course/README.md

 - Computer Vision: using the simulator Webots, we will make a car follow the road line
 - Machine Learning (Road Sign Classification): we will use Machine Learning to classify road signs (i.e. the model will be able to tell if the image contains a stop sign, speed limit sign, ...)
 - Collision Avoidance: Using a Lidar we will make make our car drive without crashing
-- Deep Learning (Behavioural Clonning): Using the power of Deep Neural Netowrks we will make the car drive like ourselves!
+- Deep Learning (Behavioural Clonning): Using the power of Deep Neural Networks we will make the car drive like ourselves!

 # Installation
 - Install Python